thirubs/Cut-CD/README.md

 # Demo.m
 Demo file will generate synthetic tensor and matrix datasets and factorizes the tensor using Cut-CD and Cut-CD-SC algorithms.

+Note: You have to download the Tensor Toolbox for MATLAB for the CCD++ algorithm to run.